 There are endless combinations of vegetables you can use to make delicious plant-based patties.
 Whether you're preparing meals for a busy week, or ensuring you have a delicious plant-based option for a special occasion or gathering, these burgers will wow you with color and flavor.

-This recipe features beets, kidney beans, sunflower seeds, and mushrooms.
+This recipe features beets, kidney beans (one of our many favorite beans), sunflower seeds, and mushrooms.

 For this recipe, we used a standard food processor, but if you have good chopping skills and a fork and spoon, you can create your burger patties without a food processor.
 The more the ingredients are combined, the easier the burgers will cook, and the better they’ll taste.

 If you’ve ever made your own plant-based burgers before, you know they can get sticky when they get warm during the mixing process.
 Our “pro-tip” to avoid messy hands is to chill your burger batter in the refrigerator for 30 minutes before forming the patties.

 Once the batter is chilled you can use your hands to form evenly shaped patties and place them on a baking sheet lined with parchment paper.
 If you want your burgers to turn out fluffier and less dense, you can chill the burgers again for 30 more minutes, before baking them in the oven.

 We recommend serving these burgers wrapped in delicious, fresh leafy greens.
 Romaine, butter lettuce, kale, swiss chard, collard greens, or cabbage leaves are all fantastic options to pair with this recipe.

 One of the best parts about making your own burgers are all of the topping options you have to choose from.
 There aren’t rules for what doesn’t go well on a burger, so add whatever toppings you enjoy.